aditibindlish/Pandas-Challenge/README.md

 ### School Summary

-Create a DataFrame that summarizes key metrics about each school, including the following:
+Created a DataFrame that summarizes key metrics about each school, including the following:

 * School name
 * School type